breezy-codes/breezy-codes.github.io/content/about-me/accomplishments.md

 ## Completed Subjects

 A list of subjects I have completed, showcasing my strong academic record across a variety of cybersecurity and computer science disciplines.
+This includes receiving a grade of 100 in 8 subjects, demonstrating my commitment to excellence and deep understanding of the material.

 ::::{grid}
 :gutter: 2